CVs and applications

 - Make it personal

-Tell them why you are interested in working for their business.
-For example, you could refer to something you have seen on their website or tell them about your own personal experience as a customer of theirs.
+Tell them why you're interested in working for their business.
+For example, you could refer to something you've seen on their website or tell them about your own personal experience as a customer of theirs.

 Tell them you look forward to hearing from them and give them your contact number.